juvenile justice act

 The Juvenile Justice Act 2000 is the main child protection law.
 This law creates a new system for addressing and preventing adolescent and young adult issues.
 It describes how the juvenile justice system will safeguard and heal children.
 This juvenile law resembles the 1989 UNCRC.
 India replaced the Juvenile Justice Act 1986 with this law in 1992 after ratifying the UNCRC.

-Standardizing and streamlining legal protections and care for youth in legal trouble was the Act’s goal.
+The Juvenile Justice Act aimed to standardize and streamline legal protections and care for youth in legal trouble.
 It emphasized safe, caring environments to meet children’s changing needs.
 A child-centered approach to case adjudication and resolution protected the children’s best interests and empowered them to be rehabilitated in this law’s facilities.
-By raising the age of majority from 14 to 18, the Act greatly improved the situation.
+By raising the age of majority from 14 to 18, the Juvenile Justice Act greatly improved the situation.
 Unfair practices like child marriages and human trafficking prompted these reforms.

 In 2000, lawmakers in the United Kingdom passed the Juvenile Justice (Care and Protection of Children) Act to aid minors who had gotten into legal trouble.
 However, the Delhi gang rape and murder case in 2012 brought attention to systemic shortcomings.
 The Juvenile Justice Reform Act of 2000 mandates a three-year sentence for this minor defendant.
 After widespread public outcry, people called for more stringent measures to deal with violent youth offenders.
 As a result of public outcry, lawmakers revised the law to address what they saw as a miscarriage of justice.

-Under the new juvenile law, authorities can try teens who commit serious crimes between the ages of 16 and 18 as adults.
+Under the new juvenile law, authorities can try teens who commit serious crimes between 16 and 18 as adults.

 2. Judicial Board evaluation:

-The Juvenile Justice Board would consider mental and physical maturity, the ability to understand consequences, and crime involvement to decide if they should try the juvenile as an adult.
+The Juvenile Justice Board would consider mental and physical maturity, the ability to understand consequences, and crime involvement to decide whether to try the juvenile as an adult.

 3. Rehabilitation:

-The goal has always been to reform and rehabilitate youth offenders despite strict rules.
+Despite strict rules, the goal has always been to reform and rehabilitate youth offenders.

 4. Adoption Process Delays and Case Backlogs: